elenabortolato/APAFA/README.md

 ```
 APAFA/
 ├── sampler.R # Core Gibbs sampler implementing the APAFA model
-├── simulate_data.R # Example script that  runs a  simulation study
 ├── workflow.Rmd # explains in detail how to use the method
 ├── workflow.md #
 │